 Hyperbaric oxygen therapy of intracranial abscesses refers to the following disorders: cerebral abscess, subdural empyema, and epidural empyema.
-It is defined as a focal, encapsulated infection of cerebral parenchyma and is caused by a wide array of microorganisms such as bacteria, mycobacteria, protozoa, fungi or helminths.
+It is defined as a focal, encapsulated infection of cerebral parenchyma and is caused by a wide array of microorganisms such as bacteria, mycobacteria, protozoa, fungi, or helminths.
 It is a relatively rare condition, with the incidence estimated at 0.3 to 1.3 per 100,000.
-However, this number is believed to be elevated in particular high-risk groups; for example, patients with HIV or AIDS.
+However, this number is believed to be elevated in particular high-risk groups; for example, patients with human immunodeficiency virus (HIV) infection or acquired immune deficiency syndrome (AIDS).

 There are multiple mechanisms responsible for the development of intracranial abscesses.
 The infectious organism can invade the brain by either direct spread, which accounts for 20% to 60% of the cases.
 This is typically caused by a contiguous infection such as sinusitis, otitis, mastoiditis, or dental infection.
 Brain abscesses can also arise from hematogenous seeding or cranial trauma, which typically manifest as multiple abscesses.
 Streptococcus and Staphylococcus are the most frequent causes of brain abscesses, with Viridans streptococci and Staphylococcus aureus being the most common.
 Anaerobes are also a common constituent of brain abscesses, which originate from the normal oral flora.
 A patient’s immune status is also important when considering the cause of the infection.
 Bacterial abscesses are typically seen in immunocompetent individuals, while immunocompromised patients can be infected with a wide array of organisms, including fungi.

 Several factors have been credited towards these improved outcomes.
-Introduction of CT imaging has been critical in improving treatment results for brain abscesses.
+The introduction of computed tomogram (CT) imaging has been critical in improving treatment results for brain abscesses.
 One retrospective study demonstrated that intracranial abscess mortality rate dropped from 40% to 20% within the first decade after the invention of CT imaging.
 This invention has allowed clinicians to make a faster diagnosis and facilitated less invasive, more precise neurosurgical procedures such as stereotactic aspiration of abscesses.
 Improvements in neurologic surgical technique and antimicrobial therapy, which are the mainstay of therapy, have also been instrumental in these improved outcomes.

 Middle ear barotrauma is the most common complication of hyperbaric oxygen therapy.
 This trauma is regularly seen in patients undergoing multiple treatments.
 Sinus barotrauma is the second most encountered complication with hyperbaric therapy.
 This condition typically occurs in patients with an upper respiratory infection or allergic rhinitis.

-Patient’s can also experience pulmonary complications as a result of hyperbaric therapy.
+Patients can also experience pulmonary complications as a result of hyperbaric therapy.
 Pulmonary oxygen toxicity, which manifests as chest tightness, can occur in patients receiving multiple treatments.
-Pulmonary barotrauma is a serious, but unusually complication that can occur during hyperbaric therapy.
+Pulmonary barotrauma is serious, but unusual complication that can occur during hyperbaric therapy.

 Central nervous system (CNS) oxygen toxicity is a rare and severe complication that manifests as a seizure.
 One retrospective study showed that out of 62,614 hyperbaric oxygen sessions with 2334 patients, only one patient experienced a seizure directly related to oxygen toxicity.
 The risk of this complication increases with hyperbaric exposure greater than 90 to 120 minutes and at any pressure greater than 2.8 ATA.
 This complication can be managed by decreasing the oxygen concentration of therapy and by administering anticonvulsive medication.